Intérprete: David Allen Coe

 Well, he sat down and wrote another verse to the song and he sent it to me

-And after reading it I realized that my friend had written the perfect country & western song
+And after reading it I realized that my friend had written the perfect country

 And I felt obliged to include it on this album